MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 Before looking at detailed steps, here is a quick summary of the relevant Database Mail system views.

 1. Most relevant logging occurs in the **msdb** sysmail system view.
-You can query these directly in your environment.
+You can query these views directly in your environment.

     |Name  |Type  |Description  |
     |---------|---------|---------|